Current Position and Educational Backgrounds

 Public Management III: Managing Environments

 I am interested in how collaborative networks and networking behaviors manage organizational environments.
 Recently, my research on contingent effects of top mangers’ bonding and bridging social capital on organizational performance in a time of financial difficulties is accepted at the American Review of Public Administration.
-In addition, I am elaborating the following themes as well: 1) effects of collaborative emergency management on organizational recovery after an emergency; 2) buffering effects of collaborative networking in an emergency context (to be published at International Public Management Journal); and 3) networking partner selection and its impact on the perceived success of collaboration (published at Public Performance and Management Review).
+In addition, I am elaborating the following themes as well: 1) effects of collaborative emergency management on organizational recovery after an emergency; 2) buffering effects of collaborative networking in an emergency context (published at International Public Management Journal); and 3) networking partner selection and its impact on the perceived success of collaboration (published at Public Performance and Management Review).

 Other Research Interests